 The case measures 40 mm in diameter by 12.99 mm thick.
 The length is approximately 47.5 mm, and the lugs allow for a 20 mm strap.
 It wears very well, sitting nice and flat.
 At 78.9 grams, it is very light, which also adds to the comfort factor.
 Overall, this watch is a great size for my approximately 7.5″ wrist.

 Naturally, the crown and caseback are screwed in and sealed with gaskets.
-Water-resistance is not super deep, but 100 meters is more than the majority of us will ever need and does meet the minimum ISO 6425 specification.
+The water resistance rating is not super deep, but 100 meters is more than the majority of us will ever need and does meet the minimum ISO 6425 specification.

 Practically hidden, just above the 6 o’clock numeral, is a small date aperture with white on black numbering, blended right into the minute track.
 With a trend towards no-date models, this is at least a good compromise.
 The original model has the date at 3 o’clock, causing the adjacent numeral to have to be reduced in size and throwing off the symmetry of the dial, as it does on so many other watches as well.
 Thankfully, for this modern version, Oris chose form over function and went with what looked best.